eddietejeda/digressit/readme.txt

 * Expanded localization support
 * Fix issue with deactivation - the default theme is now detected
 * Added new keyboard navigation option
+* New themes
+* New Options:
+* Enable Digress.it for Pages

 = 3.1.1 =
 * Fix issue where minified JS was not in released version